vhscom/after-dark/README.md

 ]
 ```

 **Note:** Image URLs must include the URL scheme and domain as shown above.
-And, though possible, After Dark does not currently support relative links to images.
+While it would be possible, After Dark does not currently support relative links to images.
 If you would like to see this feature, please open an Issue against the repo.

 Test how things are looking during development using a combination of the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and [ngrok](https://ngrok.com/).
-And reference the [Open Graph docs](http://ogp.me/) for additional information.
+Also reference the [Open Graph docs](http://ogp.me/) for additional information.

 ### SEO and UX

 After Dark is built with SEO in mind.
-Aside from Open Graph, Schema Structured Data and SEO meta is applied to give robots what they want, automatically, without any user configuration necessary.
+Aside from Open Graph, Schema Structured Data and SEO meta are applied to give robots what they want, automatically, without any user configuration necessary.
 This helps ensure your After Dark site will rank well in Search Engine Results Pages (SERPs) and prevent crawlers from indexing undesirable content.

 Fine-tune your SEO settings using the following available options.